Automattic/woocommerce-payments/README.md

 ## Setup

-If you're using the docker environment see setup instructions here: https://github.com/Automattic/woocommerce-payments/blob/master/docker/README.md
+If you're using the Docker environment see setup instructions here: https://github.com/Automattic/woocommerce-payments/blob/master/docker/README.md

 Install The following plugins